abivis2k/HyRect-Change/README.md

 ## 🚀 Quick Start (Install Requirements)

 > **Note:** You do not need to manually clone this repository.
-The `setup.sh` script handles the entire installation process, including cloning, environment configuration, and dependency management for you.
+The `setup.sh` script handles the entire installation process, including cloning, environment configuration, and dependency management.

-Follow these steps to set up your environment before running any experiments:
+Follow these steps to set up your environment before reproducing any results:

 1. **Install requirements:**
    *(Run this once to install all necessary dependencies)*